DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/reclamation.md

 - federal land and timber sales
 - payments from reclamation projects and water sales

-That funding model didn't pan out, and Congress later directed additional revenue to the fund, including 40% of onshore royalties from natural resource leasing on federal land, except in Alaska (see section 35 of the [Mineral Leasing Act of 1920](https://www.blm.gov/or/regulations/files/mla_1920_amendments1.pdf)).
+That funding model didn't pan out, and Congress later directed additional revenue to the fund, including 40% of onshore revenue from natural resource leasing on federal land, except in Alaska.

 Funding now comes from four major revenue sources: